 What are best practices for REACH compliance?

-To follow REACH well, stay updated on new rules, check your registration often, and quickly handle any changes in your chemicals.
+To follow REACH well, stay updated on new rules, proactively prepare for the REACH Recast (including 10-year registration validity and expanded scope), regularly check and update your registrations, and quickly handle any changes in your chemicals or their classification.
+Utilize tools like Digital Product Passports for improved data flow.
 If you’re unsure, get help from experts.